bateman/python_pyenv_poetry_template/README.md

- project/run           Run the project (pass arguments with ARGS="...") project/tests         Run the tests (pass arguments with ARGS="...") project/production    Install the project for production project/deps-export   Export the project's dependencies project/build         Build the project as a package Check check/precommit       Run the pre-commit checks
+ project/run           Run the project (pass arguments with ARGS="...") project/tests         Run the tests (pass arguments with ARGS="...") project/production    Install the project for production project/deps-export   Export the project's dependencies to requirements*.txt files project/build         Build the project as a package Check check/precommit       Run the pre-commit checks